shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 The Licensor's use of such Derivative Work is restricted to the Permitted Platforms.
 The Licensor may only publish, share, or make such Derivative Work (or derivatives thereof created by the Licensor from such Derivative Work) available on these platforms.

 b.
 Attribution to Licensee by Licensor:
-When using such Derivative Work, the Licensor must provide attribution to the Licensee.
-This means the Licensor will clearly display the Licensee's primary channel name (e.g., the Licensee's Twitch or YouTube channel name, whichever is primarily associated with such Derivative Work, or as the Licensee may otherwise instruct the Licensor in writing) in text on screen OR clearly announce it audibly within any new work created by the Licensor that incorporates such Derivative Work.
-The method of attribution shall be reasonable for the medium used by the Licensor.
+When using such Derivative Work, the Licensor must provide Attribution to the Licensee.
+The specific name to be used for Attribution shall be the Licensee's primary channel name (e.g., the Licensee's Twitch or YouTube channel name, whichever is primarily associated with such Derivative Work, or as the Licensee may otherwise instruct the Licensor in writing).

 c.
 Collaborative Use by Licensor:
 The Licensor may feature such Derivative Work on the Licensor's own channels on the Permitted Platforms, including during collaborative streams or videos with other creators appearing on the Licensor's channel(s) as guests or co-hosts.